magento/devdocs/guides/v2.1/marketplace/eqp/packages.md

 github_link: marketplace/eqp/packages.md
 ---

-Use this resource to initiate and manage all aspects of submitting a package to the [MAgento Extension Quality Program (EQP)](http://docs.magento.com/marketplace/user_guide/extensions/extension-quality-program.html).
+Use this resource to initiate and manage all aspects of submitting a package to the [Magento Extension Quality Program (EQP)](http://docs.magento.com/marketplace/user_guide/extensions/extension-quality-program.html).
 You can provide all metadata associated with a package—both the technical and the marketing information—in a single step or in several steps using incremental updates.

 * **Technical information**—References to code artifacts, such as Magento 1 TGZ files or Composer-compliant Magento 2 ZIP files, version compatibility, and release notes.